tusharnankani/talks/competitive_programming/content.md

 - Have short discussions after contest.
 - If practice gets boring then start learning any new DS/Algo.
 - Have a growth mindset, and take responsibility for yourself.

-- How much time to spend on solving a problem?

-- From where to practice?
-    - CF/CC/AC

-- How to start practicing?
-    - Implementation, constructive algo, Ad Hoc and greedy

-## Contests

-- For beginners
-    - Div 3 of CF
-    - ABC of AC

-- For everyone
-    - CF + CC + ABC